 Summoned to Evelyn’s Upper East Side apartment, Monique listens as Evelyn unfurls her story: from making her way to Los Angeles in the 1950s to her decision to leave show business in the late 80s, and, of course, the seven husbands along the way.
 As Evelyn’s life unfolds through the decades—revealing a ruthless ambition, an unexpected friendship, and a great forbidden love—Monique begins to feel a very a real connection to the actress.
 But as Evelyn’s story catches up with the present, it becomes clear that her life intersects with Monique’s own in tragic and irreversible ways.

 To visit the author’s website go to:

-To buy his first novel visit:
+To buy this novel visit:

 Me Previous Curiosities of the Deep:

 Patrick, Den – the boy with the porcelain blade – Post One (Fantasy)

 Patrick, Den – the boy with the porcelain blade – Post Two (Fantasy)

 Parr, M.J.R. – kings of the wilderness – the 700th arc book one (Sci-Fi)